nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/babel.md

 }
 ```

 See [here](https://babeljs.io/docs/en/configuration) for more information on it.
+And [here](https://gist.github.com/nodkz/41e189ff22325a27fe6a5ca81df2cb91) for a good and extensive example of a Babel configuration file.

 ## Add script to package.json file